NovoThirteen (Catridecacog)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Frequent infections (fever, severe chills, sore throat, mouth ulcers)
+- Frequent infections such as fever, severe chills, sore throat, or mouth ulcers

 Seek immediate medical attention if you experience: